-A photograph shows a frozen Alaskan tree frog, a species that can survive for weeks with most of its body water frozen.
+A species of frog in Alaska can survive for weeks with up to two-thirds of their body water completely frozen.

 A photograph purportedly showing a frozen Alaskan tree frog has been circulating on the Internet since at least 2013, frequently accompanied by a brief sentence explaining how this amazing amphibian supposedly survives the harsh arctic winters:

 The Alaskan tree frog.
 Freezes solid in winter, its heart stopping, then thaws in spring and merrily hops off.

 While there is a species of frog in Alaska that can survive the area’s harsh winters, that species is not the “Alaskan tree frog.”
 According to the Alaska Department of Fish and Game, that state is home to two species of frogs: The Columbia spotted frog (Rana luteiventris) and the wood frog (Rana sylvatica).
 There is no animal known as an Alaskan tree frog.

 There is, however, an amphibian that lives in Alaska and has an unusually high tolerance for freezing conditions.
 In August 2013, a report was published in The Journal of Experimental Biology explaining how the wood frog was able to survive long winters in Alaska:

 There are a number of creatures, from reptiles and insects to marine life, that possess some level of freeze tolerance, but few can perform the trick quite like Rana sylvatica.
 The tiny amphibians can survive for weeks with an incredible two-thirds of their body water completely frozen — to the point where they are essentially solid frogsicles.